-Grievant was employed by United Hospital Center and grieves her dismissal from employment.
-United Hospital Center is a part of the West Virginia University Health System, a private corporation that is affiliated with West Virginia University, but is not a part of West Virginia University.
+Grievant was employed by the Custer Pharmacy and grieves her dismissal from that employment.
+Custer Pharmacy is a part of Harrison Community Hospital, which is a part of WVU Medicine, otherwise known as the West Virginia University Health System.
+Although the West Virginia University Health System is affiliated with West Virginia University, it is a separate, non-profit corporation.
 The Grievance Board lacks jurisdiction in this matter.
 Accordingly, the grievance is dismissed.